The concept of loosening due dates used to terrify me.

 One common argument in favor of a due date is that’s how the real world works.
 Only it isn’t.

-Supervisors who give rigid arbitrary deadlines are also supervisors that have trouble keeping employees.
+Supervisors who give rigid arbitrary deadlines are also supervisors who have trouble keeping employees.
 Even in the world of journalism, in which a due date is as important as almost any professional field, it is not generally etched in stone.
 It’s common for journalists working outside of breaking news to ask for, and be granted, small extensions.
 I ask for these regularly.
 I even asked for one for this story.
 Thankfully, I wasn’t penalized.